AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Liability Limits Coverage

-Every state except New Hampshire, Virginia, New Jersey, and Florida requires full liability coverage.
-While New Hampshire and Virginia have no auto insurance requirements whatsoever, New Jersey and Florida only require property damage coverage and not bodily injury coverage.
+Every state except New Hampshire and Florida requires both bodily injury and property damage liability coverage.
+While New Hampshire has no auto insurance requirements, Florida only requires property damage coverage and not bodily injury coverage.
 However, you’ll probably want more liability coverage than the minimum coverage your state mandates.

 What It Covers